kingsolomonotooK7/-Communicate_Data_Findings/README.md

 ## Key Insights for Presentation
-The plots chosen shows distribution of main variables, Loan status, Employment Status, Loan Amount and Prosper rating.
+* The plots chosen shows distribution of main variables, Loan status, Employment Status, Loan Amount and Prosper rating.
-Number of loans completed versus number of loans defaulted and their resective percetages Employment Status that acquires more loans.
+* Number of loans completed versus number of loans defaulted and their resective percetages
-Relationship between Loan Status counts  and Proper Rating' Average Loan Amount varing in term of Proper rating for each Loan Status.
+* Employment Status that acquires more loans.
-Differnces in the average Loan amounT for Employement status between Defaulted and Completed loans.
+* Relationship between Loan Status counts  and Proper Rating'
-The variation in Loan Amount distribution for both Defaulted and Compelted Loan Status
+* Average Loan Amount varing in term of Proper rating for each Loan Status.